Refuse Getter

 Early Leach refuse bodies were flat sided, with no reinforcing ribs.
 This one was sold to a town near Pittsburgh, Pennsylvania

-The Refuse Getter (or Garbage Getter), as it was to be called, was a the creation of Otto Manthie, Leach's self-taught engineer who built the prototype by hand.
+The Refuse Getter (or Garbage Getter), as it was to be called, was the creation of Otto Manthie, Leach's self-taught engineer who built the prototype by hand.
 Like the Colecto, it was a rear bucket loader.
 Guide rails and rollers connected to endless-loop roller chains on either side of the body were used to raise the bucket.
-Power for the bucket came via a double acting hydraulic ram driving a rack and pinion gear set (under the body) which converted the sliding motion of the ram into rotary motion to turn the chain sprockets.
+Power for the bucket came via a double acting hydraulic ram driving a rack-and-pinion gear set (under the body) which converted the sliding motion of the ram into rotary motion to turn the chain sprockets.
 A direct-lift hydraulic hoist raised the body to discharge the load out a large door in the rear of the body.
 The original model was the 6-R, which stood for six cubic yards, and would later be joined by the 8-R. The first sale was made to the City of Waukegan, Illinois on September 27, 1932.
 Mechanical refuse bodies were still a somewhat novel idea at the time, and early sales were slow; a total of nine were sold during in 1933.
 That figure had risen to 24 units by 1937, and would reach 63 units the following year.

 Above: 1934 Leach Model 6R (six cubic yard) Garbage Getter